 Complications of unsafe abortion include incomplete abortion, infection, heavy bleeding, and injury to the internal organs, such as puncturing or tearing of the uterus resulting in permanent loss of ability to conceive (infertility).

 Medical abortion is non-surgical abortion that uses pharmaceutical drugs.
-It is an option for women who are 8 weeks pregnant or less.
+It is an option for women who are 5-9 weeks pregnant.

 It usually takes several hours for the abortion to occur.